rg666/TSP-PW-test/README.md

 Technical implementation explanation:

 The solution is containorised using docker.
 The solution is implemented using 3 containers/services: docker-rabbitmq-example-master, tsp_plotWise_backend and flask-app.
 Back end APIs are hosted using a minimal flask app, which in return calls tsp_plotWise_backend over rabbitmq AMQP protocol using RPC(to keep the session synchronous).
-The tsp_plotWise_backend service is the heart of the route optimisation of the app, which leverages on Google's Go-Tools.
+The tsp_plotWise_backend service is the heart of the route optimisation of the app, which leverages on Google's Go-Tools library.